scaffold-eth/eth-ui/docs/modules.md

 Enables you to call a contract function with arguments and receive the output.
 You can use this to easily track of contract outputs in react states

 #### Notes
+- uses the ethers.Contract object's provider to access the network
 - formatter is a function that can change the format of the output

 #### Type parameters